 Earn your degree from the University of Nebraska - Lincoln

 Get the same diploma as on campus students

-- Examine science in the context of the world around us
+- Acquiring new and enhanced knowledge of science concepts and examining science in the context of the world around us

-- Establish connections between the natural and sesigned world, linking science and technology
+- Integrating standards-based science content with age-appropriate pedagogy and establishing connections between the natural and designed world, linking science and technology

 To be accepted to this program, you must have:

 A bachelor's degree

 Degree should be in the life sciences, education or an undergraduate degree (or higher) in a related area.

 (Only required if English is not your native language)